 This fellowship program, established in 1988, is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), meaning the fellowship training program and its sponsoring institution meet an accepted set of educational standards.

 Clinical Training Facilities

-Patient interactions occur at four clinical sites within Indiana University Health as well as through consultative services to patients at Sidney & Lois Eskenazi Hospital.
+Patient interactions occur at five clinical sites within IU Health as well as at Sidney & Lois Eskenazi Hospital.
 This Marion County facility provides care for patients who are primarily Medicaid recipients who have chosen to receive care through the Eskenazi Health delivery system.
 This busy service provides third-year fellows opportunities to provide independent subspecialty consultative services to patients with minimal supervision from the attending staff in the operating room or office setting.